4meta5/notes/Blockchain/Parity/polkadot.md

 **Fishermen**:<br>
 * get their reward through a timely proof that at least one bonded party acted illegally
-    * Illegal actions include signing two blocks each with the same ratified par- ent or, in the case of parachains, helping ratify an invalid block
+    * Illegal actions include signing two blocks each with the same ratified parent or, in the case of parachains, helping ratify an invalid block
 * fishermen must post a small bond (to prevent sybil attacks from wasting validator compute resource)
     * they can achieve a hefty profit from identifying bad behavior (but this will occur relatively infrequently)